jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 (4) To avoid doubt,—
   (a) this section does not prevent an employer who is otherwise legally authorised to so require, from requiring an employee to establish that there are no relevant health and safety reasons or hygiene reasons that would prevent the employee from working:
   (b) subsection (1) or subsection (1A) does not give the employer the right to require the employee to obtain the proof from a person specified by the employer.
-(5) In this section, medical practitioner means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine.
+(5) In this section, health practitioner has the same meaning as in section 5 of the Health Practitioners Competence Assurance Act 2003.

 **Bereavement leave**